Conservation management and appraisals

 Character appraisals help to provide a clear assessment and definition of an area's special interest and the action needed to preserve it.
 They also help to generate awareness and encourage property owners to take the right sort of action for themselves.
 Appraisals also help in the review of the boundaries and identify areas where enhancement may be desirable.

-For further information on how we handle your personal data, please see the Heritage and Environment Privacy Notice on our Website, hard copies of which are available on request.
+For further information on how we handle your personal data, please see the Planning Privacy Notice on our Website, hard copies of which are available on request.

 A full copy of our Data Protection Policy, which explains how we administer, process and store your data, can be viewed and downloaded from our Website.